When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

 In some countries, the fumigation certificate is also known as a Pest-control certificate.
 The phytosanitary report or certificate may require fumigation to be carried out before applying for it.
-In other words, a consignment of cargo may require both.
+In other words, a consignment of cargo may need both.

 Issuing Bodies: Phytosanitary Certificates

-In the US, the phytosanitary certificate is issued by the Animal and Plant Health Inspection Service (APHIS) which comes under the United States Department of Agriculture.
+In the US, the phytosanitary certificate is issued by the Animal and Plant Health Inspection Service (APHIS), which comes under the United States Department of Agriculture.
 A request form (Plant Protection and Quarantine form or PPQ form 572) has to be submitted to the APHIS for inspection and issuance of a phytosanitary certificate.

-The Animal and Plant Health Agency or APHA is the executive body on matters relating to imports or exports of plants, food items, etc. to the United Kingdom.
+The Animal and Plant Health Agency or APHA is the executive body on matters relating to imports or exports of plants, food items, etc., to the United Kingdom.